detekt/detekt/docs/pages/documentation/complexity.md

 ### NamedArguments

-Reports functions invocations which have more parameters than a certain threshold and are not named.
+Reports function invocations which have more parameters than a certain threshold and are all not named.

 **Severity**: Maintainability